Doug Stegmeyer

-Douglas Alan Stegmeyer (December 23, 1951 – August 25, 1995) was an American musician who was best known as the bassist and back-up vocalist for Billy Joel.
+Douglas Alan Stegmeyer (December 23, 1951 – August 25, 1995) was an American musician who was best known as a bassist and back-up vocalist for Billy Joel.
 Stegmeyer also performed as bassist for Debbie Gibson and Hall & Oates.

-Biography
+Life and career

 Stegmeyer was born on December 23, 1951, in Flushing, Queens, New York City, New York.
 In high school, he met Russell Javors, who at age 15 was performing songs with childhood friend Liberty DeVitto.
 Along with Howard Emerson, the boys formed the band Topper, which performed songs by Javors and attracted Billy Joel's attention.
 Joel hired Stegmeyer to play bass in his backing band on the Streetlife Serenade tour.
 At Stegmeyer's recommendation a year and a half later, Emerson, Javors, and DeVitto joined Joel in the studio for his Turnstiles album and for the accompanying tour.
-Stegmeyer became a core member of Billy Joel's band, playing bass on Joel's studio albums from Turnstiles through The Bridge and on the live albums Songs in the Attic and КОНЦЕРТ.
-Stegmeyer was dubbed "The Sergeant Of The Billy Joel Band."
+Stegmeyer became a core member of Billy Joel's band, playing bass on Joel's studio albums from Turnstiles through The Bridge and on the live albums Songs in the Attic and Kohuept.
+Stegmeyer was dubbed "The Sergeant Of The Billy Joel Band".

 Stegmeyer (and Javors) left the band in 1989; according to DeVitto, he was forced out.
 Stegmeyer subsequently maintained a busy schedule recording and producing.

 On August 25, 1995, Stegmeyer died from a self-inflicted gunshot wound in his Smithtown, New York, home.

 Legacy

-On October 23, 2014, Stegmeyer was inducted, posthumously, into the Long Island Music Hall of Fame, along with his Topper and Joel bandmates Richie Cannata, DeVitto, and Javors.
+On October 23, 2014, Stegmeyer was posthumously inducted into the Long Island Music Hall of Fame, along with Topper and Joel bandmates Richie Cannata, DeVitto, and Javors.
 The four were inducted primarily for their work with Joel.